Akeemandela/alx-low_level_programming/README.md

-This is my first readme in the pointers and array task
+This is my first readme in the function pointers and array task